LIAISON for ALGOMA REGION

 What unites Adopt4Life’s Board, staff, volunteers, community parents and partners in the adoption community is a passion and commitment to make a difference for our children and all children in need of permanency.
 It is because of this passion and commitment and the unanimous recognition for the need for lifelong post adoption connections and support that Adopt4Life’s Parent2Parent Support Network was born.
 The Parent2Parent Support Network has been funded by the Ministry of Children and Youth Services since September 2016.

-Position Summary: The Parent2Parent Support Network program is a peer-based model therefore we are looking for a dynamic, self-motivated individual with experience with adoption, kinship or customary care parenting and advocating for access to services to meet their children’s unique needs.
-The individual will be interested in working collaboratively with families and system partners to build a network of resources and service providers within their region to support families on their parenting journey.
+Position Summary: The Parent2Parent Support network program is a peer-based model therefore we are looking for a dynamic, self-motivated individual with experience with adoption, kinship or customary care parenting and advocating for access to services to meet their children’s unique needs.
+The individual will be interested in working collaboratively with families and system partners to build a network of diverse and culturally appropriate resources and service providers within their region to support families on their parenting journey.
 In particular, the individual will be interested in building a network of resources, professionals and services for families of First Nations, Inuit and Metis children.

 Benefits: n/a at this time